Friday, July 08, 2005

 Footprint variable, each unit 0.5 m dia. x 3.5 m.

-Meta-Diva is an environmental Sound Sculpture, designed for installation in a wetlands site.
-The work consists of a grouping of thirty individual units, each incorporating a solar powered digital audio ‘voice’ which emulates an element of the natural soundscape.
+Meta-Diva is an environmental Sound Sculpture, designed for installation in wetlands sites.
+The work consists of thirty individual units, each incorporating a solar-powered digital audio ‘voice’ which emulates elements of the natural soundscape.

-Each unit contains a miniature digital audio chip, coupled to a digital timer, set individually so that each of the thirty units has a unique time signature.
-The audio chips contain short samples of natural history sounds, bird song, and insect song and frog voices.
+Each unit contains a miniature digital audio chip, coupled with a digital timer, set individually so that each of the thirty units has a unique time signature.
+The audio chips contain short samples of natural history sounds, bird songs, insect songs and frog voices.

-The combination of multiple sound sources, in conjunction with individual time signatures and the fluctuations of the solar power supply give the soundscape an un-cannily natural presence.
-Technically, this a type of emergent behaviour in which, although we might recognise the repetition of individual sounds, the overall soundscape is in fact an infinite mix; somewhat akin to the always familiar, but never repeating sounds of a creek.
+The combination of multiple sound sources, in conjunction with individual time signatures and the fluctuations of the solar power supply, give the soundscape an un-cannily natural presence.
+Technically, this a type of emergent behaviour in which, although we might recognise the repetition of individual sounds, the overall soundscape is an infinite mix; somewhat akin to the always familiar, but never repeating sounds of a creek.

 In reality, the soundscape blends so seamlessly with the natural environment it is quite difficult to distinguish the artificial from the natural soundscape.